Requirements for the Criminology & Justice Studies Major

 All students pursuing bachelor’s degrees at Kent State University complete the Kent Core requirements.
 Students majoring in criminology and justice studies take courses in English composition, mathematics or logic, foreign language (basic Spanish is already relevant and will be increasingly relevant for employment in public service and public safety fields), humanities, fine arts, social sciences and basic sciences.

 Criminology & Justice Studies prepares its graduates for professional roles in the varied fields of criminal and juvenile justice and for graduate study in the social sciences or law school.
-To accomplish that, we offer course concentrations in the following subjects:
+To accomplish that, we offer optional course specializations in the following subjects:

 - Policing is for students intending careers in law enforcement and other occupations related to security and public safety.